DRIVING INSTRUCTOR TRAINING

 The course consists of 80 hours of instruction in 3 to 4 parts depending on the route you take and all teaching is provided at a pace that works for you with the training taking anything from 6 to 18 months to complete.

-All of our training has been developed from extensive experience working closely with the Driving Standards Agency as well as other driving instructors, trainees and students.
+All of our training has been developed from extensive experience working closely with the Driver & Vehicle Standards Agency as well as other driving instructors, trainees and students.